kamanashisroy/roopkotha/README.md

 You need to create a project directory for all the associated projects.
 Then you need to decompress the projects in this directory.

 Suppose you are in _'a'_ directory.
-Then you need to decompress _aroop_,_shotodol_,_onubodh_,_roopkotha_ in _'a'_ directory.
+Then you need to decompress _aroop_,_shotodol_,_shotodol\_media_,_roopkotha_ in _'a'_ directory.
 If you are in linux, then putting _'ls'_ command in shell looks like this,

 ```
  a$ ls
- aroop shotodol onubodh roopkotha . ..
+ aroop shotodol shotodol_media roopkotha . ..
 ```

 How to configure
 ===============

 Now you need to build the projects sequentially.
-Please see the readme in aroop, shotodol and onubodh to build them.
+Please see the readme in aroop, shotodol and shotodol\_media to build them.

 To build roopkotha, you need to configure and generate the makefiles.
 To do that you need [lua](http://www.lua.org/).
 And if you have filesystems module in lua then it would be easy.
 You need to execute the configure.lua script, like the following,